You’ll find many of your questions answered below. If you need additional help or information, please reach out to us.

 From you Apple device:

-In the “Tickets” section of the email message, press the "Apple Wallet" icon next to each of the tickets you want to store in your Apple Wallet.
+When your tickets open in the new window, press the "Apple Wallet" below the QR code for the tickets you want to store in your Apple Wallet.
 You will repeat this step for each ticket you want to add to your wallet.

 Follow the prompts each time you press the Apple Wallet icon.